-Vatican Issues Document During Pride Month Denying Gender Identity Is A Choice
+Vatican Issues Document During Pride Month Denying Concept Of Gender Identity

 The Vatican department charged with overseeing Catholic education released an extensive document Monday decrying what it calls a "crisis" on whether gender can be an individual choice rather than being set by God or biology.